Miriam Margolyes scathingly criticises ‘poisonous’ and ‘irrelevant’ John Cleese

 “I can’t remember exactly what I said.
 I probably said he was a bit of a pillock.
 But when he came to visit Annette, they invited me to supper with the family, and their relationship seemed to be gorgeous.
 She’s a terrific person.”

-The outlet also notes that, in her new memoir, Margolyes takes aim at Mick Jagger and Arnold Schwarzeneggar, calling the Rolling Stones frontman a “miserable c***” and the Terminator actor “a very boring man”.
+The outlet also notes that, in her new memoir, Margolyes takes aim at Mick Jagger and Arnold Schwarzenegger, calling the Rolling Stones frontman a “miserable c***” and the Terminator actor “a very boring man”.

 Oh Miriam!: Stories from an Extraordinary Life will be published on 14 September.